Spectral Data Cubes from Galaxy Particle distributions

 Synthesizer allows you to make either a “2D histogram” data cube, where particles are sorted into individual pixels, or data cubes where particles are smoothed over their SPH kernels.
 We’ll focus on the latter, but to do the former you simply call get_data_cube_hist with an sed, coordinates and the Sed quantity you want to populate the data cube with.

-To make a smoothed data cube we will must first instantiate the SpectralCube and then call get_data_cube_smoothed which takes a sed, coordinates, smoothing_lengths, a kernel, the threshold of the kernel and the Sed quantity you want to populate the data cube with.
+To make a smoothed data cube we first instantiate the SpectralCube, and then call get_data_cube_smoothed, which takes a sed, coordinates, smoothing_lengths, a kernel, the threshold of the kernel, and the Sed quantity you want to populate the data cube with.
 The possible quantities are "lnu", "luminosity" or "llam" for rest frame luminosities, or "fnu", "flam" or "flux" for fluxes (the latter 3 require get_fnu or get_fnu0 to have been called).
 We will make a cube populated with "fnu", i.e. the spectral flux density.

 [3]: